What is a Sento?

 All in all, along with some cash, bring a towel and soap/shampoo if you would want to bring minimum supplies to the sento possible, remember to enter the changing room and bathing room according to your gender, clean your body with soap and water before entering the bath tub or ofuro by the near by showering place, and try to cover any tattoos if you have any and it becomes necessary for you to do so.

-People are usually enjoying there time at the sento, and they are there for the same reason that you possibility are and that is to relax and feel good at the warmth of the sento's therapeutic and relaxing atmosphere.
+People are usually enjoying their time at the sento, and they are there for the same reason that you possibility are and that is to relax and feel good at the warmth of the sento's therapeutic and relaxing atmosphere.
 There is no need to feel any pressure going to the sento.
-You can just relax, follow rules and regulations, and have an over-all pleasant time there.
+You can just relax, follow rules and regulations, and have an overall pleasant time there.